igorkurilenko/animated_reorderable/README.md

 }
 ```

 `AnimatedReorderableState` can be used to dynamically insert, remove or reorder items.
 To refer to the `AnimatedReorderableState` either provide a GlobalKey or use the static `of` method from an item's input callback.
-There are showcases in the `/example` folder.
+There are showcases on the [Example](https://pub.dev/packages/animated_reorderable/example) page.